Financial Aid Office

-Go to the web site www.pin.ed.gov and apply for a PIN (Personal Identification Number).
-You will need to keep your PIN for future reference.
+- You will need to keep your FSA ID for future reference.

-Go to the web site www.fafsa.ed.gov and complete the Free Application for Federal Student Aid.
+- Go to the web site https://fafsa.ed.gov and complete the Free Application for Federal Student Aid.
 The application will be evaluated by the Department of Education.
 Within 3-5 business days an electronic SAR (Student Aid Report) will be sent to you and the Financial Aid Office.

-The Financial Aid Office will evaluate the SAR to determine if your application was selected for verification.
-If you have been selected for verification you will need to supply the Financial Aid Office with necessary documents such as copies of Federal tax returns, verification worksheets, etc. If your application has NOT been selected for verification we will determine if you are eligible for grants.
+- The Financial Aid Office will evaluate the SAR to determine if your application was selected for verification.
+If you have been selected for verification you will need to supply the Financial Aid Office with necessary documents such as copies of Federal tax return transcripts, verification worksheets, etc. If your application has NOT been selected for verification we will determine if you are eligible for grants.
 We will notify you either way with an e-mail letting you know.
 We will have further documents for you to complete for financial aid, and you will need to log in to your MyMotlow account to access those documents.
 Once you turn them in, your file will go through two reviews in this office, and then an award can be posted (if you are eligible).

-Motlow State Community College School Code is: 006836
+- Motlow State Community College School Code is: 006836

 How often do I apply?